Best Metal For Jewelry Guide | Jewelry Metal Guide

 What Is Sterling Silver — Is It Good Quality?

 It’s no secret that we love gold, but we don’t play favorites.
 Almost all of our designs can also be made in sterling silver.
-Sterling silver is 92.5% pure silver and considered a precious metal.
+Sterling silver is 92.5% pure silver and considered a precious metal (and one of the most durable metals, too)!
 The remaining 7.5% is usually copper, which adds extra strength and durability.
 Sterling silver is hypoallergenic, so you can wear it every day without risk of irritation.
 This metal is a classic, versatile option for jewelry makers and collectors alike.

 Why we love .925 silver: